Emergent Vision Technologies (EVT)

 able to download Camera User’s Manual.

-The Emergent SDK depends on Rivermax SDK and the Mellanox OFED Network Drivers.
-If they’re already installed on your system, use the following command when installing the Emergent SDK to avoid duplicate installation:
+The Emergent SDK depends on Rivermax SDK v1.20 and Mellanox OFED Network Drivers v5.8 which are pre-installed by the SDK Manager on the Holoscan Developer Kits.
+To avoid duplicate installation of the Rivermax SDK and the Mellanox OFED Network Drivers use the following command when installing the Emergent SDK:

 sudo ./install_eSdk.sh no_mellanox